dcronin05/solid-spork/chapter_3.md

 See Bibliography for texts including discussions of data types, qualitative and quantitative data and information quality.

 ### 3.1.4 Measures of Magnitude and Dispersion
 The measures of magnitude used in data mining are mainly the arithmetic mean, the median and the quantiles.
-Consider a simple situation where the expenditure in ∁ of 10 people is as follows: 34, 21, 0, 56, 24, 26, 12, 0, 14, 33 (see [Figure 3.4]).
+Consider a simple situation where the expenditure in C of 10 people is as follows: 34, 21, 0, 56, 24, 26, 12, 0, 14, 33 (see [Figure 3.4]).
 The arithmetic mean is the sum of the values divided by the number of values, so it is 220/10 = 22.0.
 The arithmetic mean is usually what is meant by the average.
 In the aforementioned example, each expenditure value is equally important, and so the average value is just the sum divided by 10.
 However, sometimes, the importance of data items may vary, and the weighted average value may be considered.
 For example, each of the expenditure values represents different segments of customers, and the segments have the following % weights: 10, 20, 5, 15, 20, 5, 5, 5, 5, 10, In this case, the weighted average is the sum of the weights times the expenditure divided by the total weight, which is 2670/100 = 26.7.
 The calculation is shown in the table.

 |**Customer**|**1**|**2**|**3**|**4**|**5**|**6**|**7**|**8**|**9**|**10**|**Total**|
 |------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|------|---------|